-St. Williams Nursery has completed many restoration projects.
-Some examples of our experience (major project experience) over the past five years include:
+St. Williams Nursery has completed many large scale restoration projects over the past five years, including:

-- Savanna and woodland restoration for Nature Conservancy of Canada
+- Savanna & woodland restoration for Nature Conservancy of Canada

 - Ecological restoration for sites along the East Hamilton Trail Development (Red Hill Valley Project) for City of Hamilton